-SHAREHOLDER VOTES OPPOSING DIRECTOR NOMINEES SHOW SHARP INCREASE IN 2009 PROXY SEASON, COULD RISE FURTHER IN 2010 DUE TO REGULATORY CHANGE AFFECTING BROKER VOTING
+SHAREHOLDER VOTES OPPOSING DIRECTOR NOMINEES SHOW SHARP INCREASE IN 2009 PROXY SEASON

-Voting data for the first eight months of 2009 show a sharp rise in the percentage of director nominees that received high levels of opposition votes.
+McLean, Va., September 19, 2009 - PROXY Governance, Inc., a leading proxy advisory firm, released data today showing a significant increase in the percentage of director nominees who received high percentages of shareholder votes cast in opposition in director elections during the first eight months of 2009.
 Although the vast majority of director nominees continue to be elected with little opposition, through August 2009, 9.8 percent of unopposed director nominees had at least 20 percent of shares voted against them or withheld, up from 5.5 percent in 2008.
-As shown in Table 1 below, this trend was apparent at other threshold levels as well, with the percentage of directors having at least 40 percent of shares voted in opposition doubling from 1.0 percent in 2008 to 2.1 percent in 2009, and the percentage of directors failing to attain support from a majority of shares cast tripling to 0.6 percent in 2009 from 0.2 percent in 2008.
+This trend was apparent at other threshold levels as well, with the percentage of directors having at least 40 percent of shares voted in opposition doubling from 1.0 percent in 2008 to 2.1 percent in 2009, and the percentage of directors failing to attain support from a majority of shares cast tripling to 0.6 percent in 2009 from 0.2 percent in 2008.
+(See Table 1.)